developermauricio/naturalconexion/wp-content/plugins/zoho-mail/readme.txt

 9) Once the authentication process is done, Zoho Mail Plugin will be able to send emails from your website using Zoho Mail

 == ZOHO MAIL PLUGIN PARAMETERS ==
-- **Client Domain** :The domain where your Zoho Account data resides.
+- **Where is your account hosted?** :The region where your Zoho Account data resides.
 - **Client ID** :The Client ID of your Zoho Mail API.
 - **Client Secret** : The Client secret of your API.
 - **Authorized Redirect URI** : Authorized Redirect URL obtained from your website that is used to create Client ID.